Prag8855/aab/content/guides/work-visa.md

 ### 4. Apply for the work visa

 To apply in Berlin, you must **send your documents online**.
-[Use the *Ausländerbehörde* contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), and send all the [required documents](#required-documents) to department B1, B2, B3 or B4.
+[Use the *Ausländerbehörde* contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), and send all the [required documents](#required-documents) to department B1/B2/B3/B4.
 Wait for them to contact you.
 [A few weeks later](/guides/auslanderbehorde-wait-times), they will reply and give you an appointment.

 This is the only option.
 You can't go to the *Ausländerbehörde* without an appointment.
 You only get an appointment after you send your documents through the contact form.